 Guides are rostered in teams, with a team leader, to supervise public penguin viewing at the pier for around 2-3 hours after sunset.

 Penguin Guide duties include:

-No previous penguin knowledge or experience around penguins is needed as all training and equipment will be provided by Earthcare St Kilda to new Penguin Guides.
+No previous penguin knowledge or experience is needed as all training will be provided by Earthcare St Kilda to new Penguin Guides.

-More details about Penguin Guiding is given in our Penguin Guide Handbook.
+More details about Penguin Guiding are given in our Penguin Guide Handbook.

 This activity is open to all current and new members of Earthcare St Kilda.